midwest-manuscripts/peripheralmss/documentation/style-guide.md

 ### Note(s):

 Additional information about the manuscript that does not fit into other fields can be added as a note.
-Acknowledgements of e.g. cataloging work should not be included in Notes.
+Acknowledgements of e.g., cataloging work should not be included in Notes.
 Unrelated notes should be separated out into individual cells.